caltechlibrary/CL-web-components/footer-global.md

 ### Custom Logo

 In the last column, you can use attributes to switch between the library or the archives logo by defining an attribute in the html element.
-If not logo is defined, it will default to the library logo.
+If no logo is defined, it will default to the library logo.

-1) Add logo and define it as either "library" or "archives" depending on which one you need.
+- Add ```logo="library"``` (or leave off for same results)
+- Add ```logo="archives"```

 ```html
 <footer-global